100 Things

 12. Sam Adams and Guinness.
 Enough said.

-11. I am the Czar of Breakfast every Saturday and Sunday at our house.
-Specialty of the house: Nutmeg cinnamon French toast.
+11. I am the Czar of Breakfast.
+Specialty: Nutmeg cinnamon French toast.

 10. Dark chocolate over milk.